 If there isn’t an existing facility that meets these requirements and falls within a business owner’s budget, retrofitting an old bed and breakfast, hotel, or motel might be an affordable option.
 Building a center from scratch is always a possibility, but tends to be expensive.

-What are the steps to start a corporate retreat center business business?
+What are the steps to start a corporate retreat center?

-Once you’re ready to start your corporate retreat center business, follow these steps to ensure that your business is legally compliant and avoid wasting time and money as your business grows:
+Once you're ready to start your corporate retreat center, follow these steps to ensure that your business is legally compliant and avoid wasting time and money as your business grows: